saahil-karnik/Practice-UI-automation-/README.md

-# Sprinttwo
+# Testing using Selenium
-Selenium code for automation testing of website modules
+Practice (Selenium code) for automation testing of website modules.